St. Clair Power Plant: Transportation and stockpiling

 The Western coal is delivered to Superior, Wisconsin, by unit train and then barged to St. Clair on 60,000-ton ships.
 Because the ships typically cannot operate on the Great Lakes from late December until late March, the plant must stockpile between 2.1 and 2.4 million tons for the winter season.
 Eastern coal is delivered by rail to an unloading facility.
 Because of decline in production, the plant's seasonal stockpiling of Eastern coal declined from 140,000 tons to 20,000–30,000 tons in 2004.

 Operational data

 St. Clair is a base load power plant, dispatched after DTE Energy's Fermi 2 nuclear unit and the neighboring Belle River coal-fired power plant.
-Between 1999 and 2003, St. Clair's capacity factor averaged 57%, plant heat rate averaged 10,449 Btu/kWh, giving an plant efficiency of 32%, and the equivalent forced outage rate averaged 18%.
+Between 1999 and 2003, St. Clair's capacity factor averaged 57%, plant heat rate averaged 10,449 Btu/kWh, giving a plant efficiency of 32%, and the equivalent forced outage rate averaged 18%.